• Skip to primary navigation

 3. Roast carrots with melted butter, not oil

-Ingredients to Make Rustic Honey-Roasted Carrots
+Ingredients to Make Honey-Roasted Carrots with Thyme

 This simple honey-roasted carrots recipe requires only four ingredients!